Golden Kodee Community Awards

 Yes – the list of eligible award recipients will be available to the public during the public voting state.

-Yes, all entrants should:
+Yes, all nominees should:

 • Be active members of the Kotlin community and showcase a positive impact through knowledge sharing, mentorship, or advocacy.